timofeysie/nextjs-markdown-blog/writings/red-green-refactor-repeat-dojo.md

 The article discusses test driven software development (TDD) using a technique known as red-green-refactor.
 It talks about an online group programming approach to practicing TDD.
-There is also a real world example using React with Typescript.

 ## Red-Green-Refactor, Repeat, Dojo

 I recently joined a [coding dojo meetup](https://www.meetup.com/coding-dojo-sydney) where we practice Test Driven Development (TDD).
 The group is centered in Sydney, Australia, but since the Coronavirus has us all stuck at home, it's moved online.

-This blog will go through a basic anagram generating example in Javascript using React and TypeScript.
-I will cover TDD, how the group works, how to set up the stack and then step through the exercise.
-If you just want to look at the coding example, you can skip ahead.

 ### About TDD

 Testing can be hard to get into and easy to skip.
-But when done right, it give confidence in a code base and you can rest easier at night, which is actually a real health benefit.
+But when done right, it give confidence in a code base, enables safer refactoring and lets you rest easier at night, which is actually a real health benefit.

-Learning how to practice test driven development (TDD) is a great way to do testing right.
+Learning how to practice TDD is a great way to do testing right.

 The particular type of TDD we will be talking about here is called Red-Green-Refactor.
 The steps for this are.